Hyperbolicities in CAT(0) cube complexes: Gromov hyperbolicity

+Of course, first we have to fix the metric we consider since, as mentioned in Section \ref{section:preliminaries}, several metrics are naturally defined on CAT(0) cube complexes.
+Recall that, for every $p \in (0,+ \infty)$, the $\ell^p$-metric defined on a cube complex is the length metric which extends the $\ell^p$-norms defined on each cube.
 For finite-dimensional CAT(0) cube complexes, all these metrics turn out to be quasi-isometric; but they may be quite different for infinite-dimensional complexes.
 Nevertheless, by noticing that an $n$-cube contains a triangle which is not $(n^{1/p}-1)$-thin with respect to the $\ell^p$-norm, only two cases need to be considered: the finite-dimensional situation with respect to the $\ell^1$-metric (the other $\ell^p$-metrics being quasi-isometric to this one); and the infinite-dimensional situation with respect to the $\ell^{\infty}$-metric (the other $\ell^p$-metrics being not able to be hyperbolic).